rust-lang/rfcs/text/3493-precise-pre-release-cargo-update.md

 If the crate being updated is used pervasively this will more than likely cause a resolver error.
 This makes this alternative unfit for our [motivation].

+The [accepted proposal](https://github.com/rust-lang/cargo/issues/12425) is affected by this RFC, insofar as it will not update the `Cargo.toml` in cases when the pre-release can be considered compatible for upgrade in `Cargo.lock`.

 ## Pre-releases in `Cargo.toml`

 Another alternative would be to resolve pre-release versions in `Cargo.toml`s even when another dependency specifies a stable version.